-In a recent blog I discussed the impact of Agent Orange and its relationship to cancerous versus non-cancerous diseases – specifically skin conditions.
+In a recent blog I discussed the impact of Agent Orange and its relationship to cancerous (such as prostate cancer from agent orange) versus non-cancerous diseases – specifically skin conditions.
 The most common skin condition discussed by the VA is Chloracne or Aceneform Disease.
 This is a presumptive disease…in other words, the VA considers veterans exposed to Agent Orange or other herbicides during military service to a degree of at least 10%.
 The caveat is that, per the VA, the disease must be evident within one year of exposure to the herbicides.

 The symptoms initially are very clear – excessive oiliness of the skin, numerous blackheads, fluid-filled cysts, and dark body hair.
 It should be noted that these are evidenced in the most severe cases.
 But what about those cases that are not considered to be severe and, therefore, not presenting in the same way?
 Awareness of other signs and symptoms to look for include thickening or flaking/peeling of the skin.
 Symptoms may diminish over time OR they may continue to be severe.
 The worst cases often result in open sores and permanent scarring – some fading slowing over time while others persist for years.